yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/README.md

-# Continuous delivery in Azure DevOps and Azure
+# Continuous delivery in Azure DevOps

 Tailspin Toys saw the positive potential of the cloud and moved its IT infrastructure, with no significant re-architecture, into Microsoft Azure around six months ago.
 Now that its business is running successfully in the cloud, it has started a series of process improvements to become a more agile company with a specific focus on delivering frequent feature updates and fixes to its public website.
 Alex Montgomery, VP of sales and the head of its online business team, says that, "Even though our products are better, our competitors are generating more online sales than we are.
 For every feature that we deliver to our website, they have delivered 2 or 3.
 Our development processes are too cumbersome and slow for us to build quality code at that pace."